 - 6.10 The increased population generated by the development will increase demand on community, cultural and leisure facilities.
-The following contributions are sought to mitigate against the development: - £334,607 towards open space - £43,368 towards library /idea store facilities - £168,533 towards leisure facilities - 6.11 (Officers comment: These figures are based on formulas outlined in the Councils Infrastructure Development Plan (IDP) which forms the evidence base for the Councils Core Strategy.
+The following contributions are sought to mitigate against the development: - £334,607 towards open space - £43,368 towards library /idea store facilities - £168.533 towards leisure facilities - 6.11 (Officers comment: These figures are based on formulas outlined in the Councils Infrastructure Development Plan (IDP) which forms the evidence base for the Councils Core Strategy.
 The Core Strategy submission version document identifies the need for the provision of open space improvements, library facility improvements & leisure facility improvements.
 CLC have provided a suitable justification for the financial contributions they seek to secure.
 However, it is considered that the overall total of £462,130 towards cultural, recreational and community projects in the Aldgate Masterplan Area and surrounding area will sufficiently mitigate against the development.
-It is considered that the viability of the scheme could be compromised by securing the full financial contributions for the S106, it is considered that securing contributions for various highway works were of higher priority).
+It is considered that the viability of the scheme could be compromised by securing the full financial contributions which were sought to be secured.
+In balancing up the financial contributions for the \$106, it is considered that securing contributions for various highway works were of higher priority).